 Paris: Classics of Social and Political Thought

-Please note: Offered in odd-number years; next program will be Autumn 2017
+Please note: Offered in alternating years.
+Following the Autumn 2021 program, the next program will be Autumn 2023.

 The College’s Classics of Social and Political Thought in Paris program explores such fundamental questions through classic writings from Plato, Aristotle, and Aquinas and from the works of the great founders and critics of modernity such as Machiavelli, Hobbes, Locke, and Rousseau.
 At the core of this program is the three-course “Classics of Social and Political Thought” sequence, compressed into the ten weeks of Autumn quarter.
 Participants also take a French language course, which runs at a normal pace throughout the quarter and is designed to help students connect with French (and Parisian) culture.